alirawashdeh/CallyJS/readme.md

 * Cater for "Meet John near Starbucks"

 ### Start Time
+* Cater for "Meet John at 10 past 4"
 * Cater for "Meet John @ 10:00AM"
 * Cater for "Meet John at three"
 * Cater for "Meet John at fourteen hundred"